-Top ups or topping up refer to the process of adding water back into the aquarium due to evaporation.
-For some this is not a massive issue, but for countries that have hotter climates and temperatures this is a real problem.
-In South Africa where we normally see temperature reach well above 30 degrees in summer so its important to keep up with your top up's of your tank to ensure that the parameters don't get effected.
+Top-ups or topping up refer to the process of adding water back into the aquarium due to evaporation.
+For some, this is not a massive issue, but for countries that have hotter climates and temperatures, this is a real problem.
+In South Africa where we normally see temperatures reach well above 30 degrees in summer so it's important to keep up with the top up's of your tanks water to ensure that the parameters don't get affected.

 Minerals do not evaporate, only water.
-In a small ecosystem such as an aquarium this can cause issues as high amounts evaporation will then lead to a higher concentration of minerals in the tank, which in most cases is undesirable.
+In a small ecosystem such as an aquarium, this can cause issues as high amounts of evaporation will then lead to a higher concentration of minerals in the tank, which in most cases is undesirable.